Internet2/comanage-registry-docker/docs/simple-development.md

 Organizational Identity Source, requires that the Apache HTTP Server set Apache CGI environment variables.
-These environment variables are usually set by more sophisticated authentication modules like the Shibboleth Service Provider (SP).
+These environment variables are usually set by more sophisticated authentication modules like the Shibboleth (SP).
 You can mock up the same behavior using the [SetEnv](https://httpd.apache.org/docs/2.4/mod/mod_env.html) directive for Apache.